 More on Voluntarily Stopping Eating and Drinking: (VSED)

-Draft Addendum to Advance Health Care Instructions v 7 (addresses cognitive impairment)October 23, 2019You may consider adding wording similar to the below to your advance directive ( you DO have one, right ?) if you are concerned about being kept alive with severe cognitive impairment.
-If I develop dementia or incur a stroke or other neuro/muscular or other disorder to the extent I am not oriented to time and ...
+It’s My Right: The Handmade Death of Herta SturmannDecember 30, 2019This video shows a woman with congestive heart failure who chose to die by Voluntarily Stopping Eating and Drinking (VSED), or Sterbefasten or Death Fast, as known in Germany.
+She died at home after 10 days, with round-the-clock care from her sons and support of hospice.
+Her sons built her coffin ...
+Draft Addendum to Advance Health Care Instructions v 8 (addresses cognitive impairment)October 23, 2019You may consider adding wording similar to the below to your advance directive ( you DO have one, right ?) if you are concerned about being kept alive with severe cognitive impairment.
+I am not afraid of death, which will come to us all.
+However, it is very important to me that I do not ...
 Voluntarily Stopping Eating and Drinking Is Legal—and Ethical—for Terminally Ill Patients Looking to Hasten DeathJuly 14, 2019by Thaddeus Mason Pope, J.D.
 The Asco Post, June 25, 2018 Attorney and law professor Thad Pope discusses the fact that Voluntarily Stopping Eating and Drinking (VSED) is legally more accessible to terminally ill patients than Medical or Physician Aid in Dying and that it is becoming more accepted by physicians as a legitimate way to ...
 Preparing for Dementia and Avoiding Medically Futile CareNovember 18, 2018Video of HSSD general meeting.
 A world-renowned expert (ThadPope) on many areas of health law & bioethics speaks about options and limitations for persons suffering from dementia.
 Voluntarily Stopping Eating and Drinking (VSED)September 19, 2018Sept.
 16, 2018 Speaker: Dr. Bob Uslander Dying Wish, the award winning 20-minute documentary was shown.
 It chronicles the journey of an eighty-year old retired surgeon with end-stage cancer, on hospice, who chooses to stop eating and drinking with the support of his friend and fellow physician. https://youtu.be/WPCBXEHJ9Sc Diane Rehm: Do Americans Have A Right To Die?April 9, 2016NPR Host Diane Rehm discusses her book, On My Own and about how the death of her husband inspired her to take up a controversial cause: the right to die in America.
 She is fierce advocate for the right to choose.
 See the video (Length: 58:56 min) of Diane Rehm talking about her ...
 Diane Rehm shares the painful story of her husband’s deathMarch 3, 2016PBS News Hour.
 March 3, 2016 Diane Rehm’s husband, who had Parkinson’s, was not eligible medical aid dying.
 He chose to voluntarily stop eating and drinking in order to end his life.
 “I rage at a system that wouldn’t allow John to be helped toward his own death.”
 Read the interview with Diane Rehm and ...
 Dying WishAugust 16, 2014Documentary of the process of dying by Voluntarily Stopping Eating and Drinking.
 It follows a retired surgeon with end-stage cancer on hospice who chose this method to end his life.
 Click here for information from the producers about the film “Dying Wish.”